Stay informed with regulations, insights & events by joining our mailer

-With over 68% of investors saying non-financial information plays a pivotal role in investment decisions (source: EY), it should come as no surprise that investors are taking matters into their own hands by asking companies to disclose even more information about their commitments to sustainability and their social, environmental and economic impact.
+As non-financial information continues to play a pivotal role in investment decisions, it should come as no surprise that investors are taking matters into their own hands by asking companies to disclose even more information about their commitments to sustainability and their social, environmental and economic impact.
 Given these demands, numerous sustainability frameworks to choose from, regulations to abide by and diverse stakeholder agendas to meet, corporates are finding sustainability reporting overwhelming!

 However, there is light at the end of the tunnel with new initiatives enabling companies to clearly align their sustainability and financial reporting requirements.